If you’re looking for an affordable and picturesque town to set up your digital nomad basecamp, Bansko, Bulgaria, should be at the top of your list.

 Cost of living in Bansko

 The cost of living in Bansko is relatively low, especially compared to other popular digital nomad destinations.

-A one-bedroom apartment in the center of town can be rented for as little as $460 per month (The price varies according to the season).
+You can rent a one-bedroom apartment in the center of town for $460 per month (The price varies according to the season).

 Related: Hostel or Airbnb

 Food and drink